Victoria Beckham: Power and influence

 Beckham addresses the "Ending AIDS by 2030" event at the United Nations headquarters in New York City, September 2014.

 In 2007, Beckham was the 52nd richest woman in Britain and the 19th richest person in Britain along with her husband David, with an estimated joint wealth of £112 million ($225 million).
 According to The Guardian, Beckham Ventures, a company linked to the Victoria Beckham fashion business, was the best performing brand in the family's three businesses in 2012, coming close to matching turnover in a sister company that promotes the David Beckham brand.

 In 2010, Beckhams's charity work with Save the Children was nominated for the Do Something With Style Award, an awards show, produced by VH1.
 She is an International Goodwill Ambassador for UNAIDS and a patron of the Elton John AIDS Foundation.
 Beckham promotes faux/synthetic furs.
 Her stand against the fur industry generated praise from animal rights organizations, including PETA; Beckham has stated that she is "supportive of its [PETA's] high-profile anti-fur campaigns", and pledged "never to work with fur in any of her own fashion collections".
 In February 2013, she was assessed as one of the 100 most powerful women in the UK in the fashion category by Woman's Hour on BBC Radio 4.
 In 2014, Beckham joined the Ban Bossy campaign as a spokesperson advocating leadership roles for girls.

 Beckham was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to the fashion industry.
 She stated she was "delighted and humbled for the recognition," which her husband also received in 2003.
 However, as recipients of honours are sworn to secrecy, and Beckham had announced her honour before the 2017 New Year Honours' official publication, she was criticised for the "betrayal of etiquette" by the Conservative MP Peter Bone.
+In 2026, she was appointed Chevalier of the Order of Arts and Letters by the French Ministry of Culture.